How Counterfeit Materials Undermine Our Armed Forces

 A Senate Armed Services Committee investigation in 2012 uncovered dozens of examples of electronic parts in critical military systems that were suspected to be counterfeit, including parts used in a large quantity of military aircraft, in thermal weapons sights for the Army and in mission computers for the Missile Defense Agency’s Terminal High Altitude Area Defense (THAAD) missile.
 The investigation found over a million total suspected counterfeit electronic parts in the U.S. defense supply chain.

 This number is so high in part because electronic counterfeit parts can be especially difficult to detect.
 They can also be very problematic.
 Even the tiniest electronic components can make or break the effectiveness of a much larger piece of equipment.
-Electronic devices consist of circuit boards that comprise of passive and active components as well as integrated circuits.
+Electronic devices consist of circuit boards made of passive and active components as well as integrated circuits.
 A counterfeit part could be present at any of these levels.

 Counterfeit microchips have been found to be especially rampant in military systems.
 For example, counterfeit microchips have shown up in replacement parts for missile guidance and satellite systems.
 When any type of counterfeit part, including electronic parts, renders an important piece of equipment ineffective, it can result in failed missions and even loss of life.